-Poor posture, caused by sitting all day, working at a desk, or head buried in a cellphone or tablet, can draw your body out of optimal position and requires more effort from you muscles or use different muscles all together to accomplish daily tasks.
+Poor posture, caused by sitting all day, working at a desk, or head buried in a cellphone or tablet, can draw your body out of optimal position and requires more effort from your muscles or use different muscles altogether to accomplish daily tasks.
 The great thing about poor posture is how correctable it can be with exercise.

 The most important stretch for this syndrome is a Doorway Stretch for the pectoral muscles.
-To do the stretch, hold your arm parallel to the ground and rest your elbow on a door frame with you hand pointing up along the door frame.
+To do the stretch, hold your arms parallel to the ground and rest your elbow on a door frame with your hand pointing up along the door frame.

 Wall angels require you to stand with your back against the wall and put your arms up over your head with the back of your hand and elbows firmly against the wall.
 With your elbows bent at 90 degrees, raise and lower your arms as much as you can like you are making an angel on the wall.

 Only go as high or as low as you can maintain contact with the wall with your hands and elbows.